mwpastore/securer_randomer/README.md

 I am neither a cryptologist nor a cryptographer.
 Although I'm fairly confident in the test suite, serious bugs affecting compatibility, randomness, and performance may be present.
-If you're cautious, I would recommend using the monkeypatched SecureRandom formatter methods for random data and Kernel`.rand` for random numbers.
-Bug reports are welcome.
+If you're cautious, I would recommend setting `SecurerRandomer::KERNEL_RAND = Kernel.method(:rand)` as described above.

 ## Development